 Read on to learn about secured property and debts in Chapter 7 bankruptcy, why you might want to redeem property, restrictions on property you can redeem, and the advantages and disadvantages of redemption.

-If you and the creditor don't agree on what the replacement value of the property should be, the court may hold a "valuation" hearing and decide the question for you.
+When you redeem property in Chapter 7 bankruptcy, you buy it back from the creditor in one lump sum for the value of the property.
+If you and the creditor don't agree on what the value of the property should be, the court will hold a "valuation" hearing and decide the question for you.

-You can only redeem property in Chapter 7 bankruptcy if you meet all of the following conditions:
+You can redeem property in Chapter 7 bankruptcy only if you meet all of the following conditions: